 Carrots have many benefits when it comes to our everyday health.
-It is a natural vegetable that can be washed and eaten without any worries of oils, and fats unlike potato chips and chocolate bars.
 As a child your mother probably said something like, “eat your carrots, they’re good for your eyes.”

-The natural benefits to carrots are the vitamins they contain including Vitamin A, C, D, E, K, B1 and B6.
+The benefits of this vegetable are the vitamins it contains including vitamin A, C, D, E, K, B1 and B6.
 Carrot juice also can help with some disorders if you drink the juice on a regular basis.
 Acne, cancer, emphysema, and many other disorders have been known to respond well to carrots.

 Can My Dog Have Carrots?
 Answer: Yes

 Carrots are a very nutritious vegetable and provide the same benefits to dogs as they do to people.

 Dogs can have raw carrots and they usually enjoy the crunchiness of the carrot.
 The crunchiness of the vegetable also helps make your dog’s teeth stronger.
 Raw carrots are a low calorie food, however if carrots are given in large amounts it can be unhealthy for your dog because they are high in carbohydrates.
 Too much of anything is unhealthy, even health food!

 If your dog is unhealthy or has diabetes ask your vet before you give them any kind of table foods.
 Carrots contain natural sugars and could cause sugar levels to go up.